the-bos/the-bos.github.io/_posts/2025-04-23-a-case-for-qa-endpoints.markdown

 I argue: absolutely.

-Especially if you set up your QA endpoints "correctly" in that they invoke 95%+ of the same logic as your Prod endpoints.
+Especially if you set up your QA endpoints "correctly" in that they invoke 95%+ of the same logic as your Prod endpoints, as I illustrated with the code example above.
-This can mean inheriting from the Prod endpoint class, abstracting core functionality into defs, you name it.

-In fact, the secret reason that I push these so hard is that they force you to think through what the _meat_ of your endpoint is, and then add whatever prod bells and whistles you need to make things Prod-ready.
+In fact, the secret reason that I push these so hard is that they force you to think through what the _meat_ of your endpoint is, then add only the necessary bells and whistles you need to make things Prod-ready.

-And then, your QA endpoint is just whatever it needs to be to let you easily and quickly verify AI or ML results, and establish parity with your data science experiments or intuition.
+And then, your QA endpoint can be exactly what it needs to be to let you easily and quickly verify AI or ML results, and establish parity with your data science experiments or intuition.
 They're a minor footprint with high leverage.

+A well-factored system makes QA endpoints cheap to add.
+They’re a side effect of good separation between core logic and production scaffolding — not a hack layered on top.

 Once this is all established, I promise you will admire the beauty of how this all looks in your API code.
 And you'd be surprised by how often having 2 entryways into your core logic with separate end goals will help you catch bugs or issues that would otherwise fly under the radar.

 _In production, APIs optimize for real-world constraints; in QA, we optimize for truth._
 Separate QA endpoints let us be rigorous about these considerations.

+#### ❓ What if the core logic can’t be easily reused?

+So far I've assumed that the core logic is easily extractable, but in many situations, this isn’t true.
+State management, middleware, side effects, auth, retries, etc. are often interwoven into business logic, sometimes for the worse.

+_If your core logic is hard to expose via a QA endpoint, that’s a smell._

+QA endpoints don’t just help test better — they expose where your code could be cleaner.

 #### ❓ Why not just write tests?